-• Jobs for graduates in Legal Studies are projected to grow by 18 percent from 2010 to 2020 and experienced, formally trained paralegals should have the best job prospects according to the U.S. Department of Labor Bureau of Labor Statistics.
+Jobs for graduates in Legal Studies are projected to grow by 18 percent from 2010 to 2020 and experienced, formally trained paralegals should have the best job prospects according to the U.S. Department of Labor Bureau of Labor Statistics.

-- Students must be prepared to take Expository Writing (ENGL 101) or Oral and Written Expression(ENGL 102). - Students must take Business Law I and II (BSAD 201 & 202) and earn a cumulative grade point average of 2.5 in these two classes for admission to the legal studies major. - Transfer students must have a cumulative grade point average of 2.0 for admission to the Legal studies major and meet specific program requirements to be considered for admission.
+- Students must be prepared to take Expository Writing (ENGL 101) or Oral and Written Expression(ENGL 102). - Transfer students must have a cumulative grade point average of 2.0 for admission to the Legal studies major and meet specific program requirements to be considered for admission.